 John Thackara explored the history of work communities, quoting the fears of 19th century French philosopher Elisée Reclus, who predicted that rapid modernisation and industrialisation would uproot cultural identity.
-Reclus describe imagined and intentional communities, communities of practice and communities of interest.
+Reclus described imagined and intentional communities, communities of practice and communities of interest.
 Place and change were the two elements crucial to all of these communities.

-More than 100 years later, space-, energy- and resource-intensive businesses are making the modern workplace unsustainable and unstable, said Thackara.
+More than 100 years later, space, energy and resource-intensive businesses are making the modern workplace unsustainable and unstable, said Thackara.
 Only one in four of the world’s working age adults enjoy secure work – the rest are ‘nomads, precarians, informals’.

 Not that Thackara is a ‘doomer’.
 He told the Innovation Day participants that ‘I’m not about to fill a pickup truck with guns and peanut butter and head into the hills’.
 Instead he has spent much of his career investigating alternative communities and finding positives in the outliers who plan and work differently.

 These include groups such as Unmonastery, who use digital technology to breathe new life into abandoned Italian medieval villages, and civil ecology activists depave.org who advocate digging up concrete to replace with soil.

 Thackara advocated that ‘the future is about using existing spaces in new ways, not about building new infrastructures’ and argued that pockets of place-making change on the margins could have a big effect.
 As he explained, ‘When the system is far from equilibrium, small islands of coherence have the capacity to shift the entire system.’

 His inspiring examples of alternative communities acted as a catalyst for Innovation Day participants to reimagine work for 2030, brainstorming in six teams in partnership with Masters students from the Service Design programme at the Royal College of Art.